e271828e/Flight.jl/docs/notes/design/framework_spec.md

 map_output(nt, b)                      #              the gather's NamedTuple → wire datum
 ```

-The framework needs no [contract](#g-contract) on the datum's shape: the datum travels
+The framework needs no [contract](#g-contract) on the datum's shape.
+The datum
-only between `loop` and `map_input`, written by the same author, and the
+travels only between `loop` and `map_input`, written by the same author, and
-framework's structural knowledge comes entirely from the declared traits and
+the framework's structural knowledge comes entirely from the declared traits
-the enumeration methods — everything enumerable validates at attach,
+and the enumeration methods.
+Everything enumerable validates at attach;
-everything opaque is
-bounded at its runtime enforcement point (`map_input` by the staging
+everything opaque is bounded at its runtime enforcement point. `map_input` is
-checks, [§9.4][s9-4]; `map_output` receives exactly the compiled gather's
+bounded by the staging checks ([§9.4][s9-4]). `map_output` receives exactly the
-NamedTuple, and what it puts on the wire is the peer's business).
+compiled gather's NamedTuple, and what it puts on the wire is the peer's
-`map_input`/`map_output` are, precisely, **conventions of the author-owned
+business. `map_input`/`map_output` are, precisely, **conventions of the
-loop idiom**: the framework never calls them, so they are taught
+author-owned loop idiom**: the framework never calls them, so they are taught
-([Appendix A][sA]) and never checked — a binding whose loop calls something else
+([Appendix A][sA]) and never checked.
+A binding whose loop calls something else
 by another name is simply a binding with a different private helper.

 **Sides are declared; the obligations they create are enforced both ways.**